yaronma/riddles-maxrect/docs/solution.md

   // Check that the next cell is not inside a rectangle If cell (Xm+1, Yk) is inside a rectangle OR (m-i < max_legth)

-  // We reached a cell that is inside a rectange;
+  // We reached a cell that is inside a rectangle;
   // Check if we encountered a new rectangle if rectangle(Xi, Yj)-(Xm, Yk) > max-rec save it as max-rec mark max_length = m-i